Medically Reviewed by Christine Mikstas, RD, LD on November 11, 2021

 Why Cook With Fat, Anyway?

 Fat's not all bad!
 Fat makes foods juicy and tender.
 It adds flavor and texture to what you cook.
 It also prevents sticking and gives baked goods their flakiness and sauces their silkiness.
-Try to cut all the fat out of your diet and you'll miss out on taste and even some health benefits.
+You do need to limit fat.
+But cut all the fat out of your diet, and you'll miss out on taste and even some health benefits.